AxonIQ/reference-guide/axon-framework/events/event-processors/streaming.md

 Examples of when a thread may get its token stolen are:
 - Overall slow event handling
-- To large event batch size
+- Too large event batch size
 - Blocking operations inside event handlers
 - Blocking exceptions inside event handlers